sudo-dax/PythonComponent_createSQLiteDB/README.md

 # PythonComponent_createSQLiteDB
-Format results from text list to sqlite3 database
+Format results from a text list to sqlite3 database

+## Run python sqlite-format_results.py
+to create list.db